drivendataorg/zamba/docs/docs/quickstart.md

 You can input the path to a directory of videos to classify.

 * **The folder must contain only valid video files**, since `zamba` will try to load all of the files in the directory.
-* `zamba` supports the same video formats as FFMPEG, [which are listed here](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
+* `zamba` supports the same video formats as FFmpeg, [which are listed here](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
 * `zamba` will only generate predictions for the videos in the top level of a directory (`zamba` does not currently extract videos from nested directories).

 For example, say we have a directory of videos called `example_vids` that we want to generate predictions for using `zamba`.
 Let's list the videos: